cph-cachet/carp.sensing-flutter/packages/carp_esense_package/README.md

 See the user documentation on the [eSense device](https://www.esense.io/share/eSense-User-Documentation.pdf) for how to use the device.
 See the [`esense_flutter`](https://pub.dev/packages/esense_flutter) Flutter plugin and its [API](https://pub.dev/documentation/esense_flutter/latest/) documentation to understand how sensor data is generated and their data formats.

-See the `carp_mobile_sensing` [wiki](https://github.com/cph-cachet/carp.sensing-flutter/wiki) for further documentation, particularly on available [measure types](https://github.com/cph-cachet/carp.sensing-flutter/wiki/A.-Measure-Types).
+See the CARP Mobile Sensing [wiki](https://github.com/cph-cachet/carp.sensing-flutter/wiki) for further documentation, particularly on available [measure types](https://github.com/cph-cachet/carp.sensing-flutter/wiki/A.-Measure-Types).
 See the [CARP Mobile Sensing App](https://github.com/cph-cachet/carp.sensing-flutter/tree/master/apps/carp_mobile_sensing_app) for an example of how to build a mobile sensing app in Flutter.

 For Flutter plugins for other CARP products, see [CARP Mobile Sensing in Flutter](https://github.com/cph-cachet/carp.sensing-flutter).

-If you're interested in writing you own sampling packages for CARP, see the description on how to [extend](https://github.com/cph-cachet/carp.sensing-flutter/wiki/5.-Extending-CARP-Mobile-Sensing) CARP on the wiki.
+If you are interested in writing your own sampling packages, see the description on how to [extend](https://github.com/cph-cachet/carp.sensing-flutter/wiki/5.-Extending-CARP-Mobile-Sensing) CARP Mobile Sensing on the wiki.

 ## Installing